xidruk/computer-networking/docs/tcp_ip.md

 The **TCP/IP Model** (Transmission Control Protocol / Internet Protocol) is the **foundation of modern networking and the Internet**.
 Unlike the OSI Model, which is mostly a theoretical framework, the TCP/IP Model is a **practical implementation** that defines how devices actually communicate across networks.

-It consists of **four layers**—Application, Transport, Internet, and Network Access—that together ensure data can be created, transmitted, delivered, and understood between devices anywhere in the world.
+It consists of **four layers** Application, Transport, Internet, and Network Access that together ensure data can be created, transmitted, delivered, and understood between devices anywhere in the world.

 ### What is the TCP/IP Model?